russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Abstraction Using Lists.md

 Using the new gallery item view inside a scrolling list, temporarily.
 ```

-We are going to use it inside of a layout structure that we have not formally examined before – the `LazyVGrid`.
+We are going to use the gallery item view inside of a layout structure that we have not formally examined before – the `LazyVGrid`.

 Here is how Mark Moeykens describes this structure, which you can find on or near page 137 in **SwiftUI Views Mastery**: